Build and release retention policies

 The build linked to a release has its own retention policy, which may be shorter than that of the release.
 If you want to retain the build for the same period as the release, set the Retain build checkbox for the appropriate environments.
 This overrides the retention policy for the build, and ensures that the artifacts are available if you need to redeploy that release.

-When you delete a release definition, delete a release, or when the retention policy deletes a release automatically, the retention policy for the associated build will determine when that build is deleted.
+When you delete a release pipeline, delete a release, or when the retention policy deletes a release automatically, the retention policy for the associated build will determine when that build is deleted.

 In TFS, interaction between build and release retention is available in TFS 2017 and newer.